-We do not offer shipping, due to USDA regulations regarding the purchase of pets, sight unseen we are unable to offer shipping.
+Due to USDA regulations regarding the purchase of pets, sight unseen we are unable to offer shipping.
 Buyers who do not choose to drive to Broken Bow, OK have the option of flying to DFW Airport in Dallas, Texas (the closest airport to us).
 Buyers then rent a car to drive the remaining way to us, in Broken Bow, Oklahoma to pick up their kitten in person.
-We are approx. 3.5 hours from DFW one way, via the Sam Rayburn Turnpike in normal traffic conditions.
+We are approx. 3.5 hours from DFW one way, via the Sam Rayburn Turnpike in ideal traffic conditions.

 Southwest Airlines allow kitten carry-on in the cabin.
 American Airlines as well as United Airlines charge $125 for kitten carry-on.
 Buyers will need to have their own "Sherpa" type soft-sided carrier (with layered absorbent bedding) for their kitten to be transported onto the airplane.

 With advance notice, we can meet Buyers at DFW airport for an additional prepaid travel fee.

 If someone has a tendency to allergies from cats, is male or female better?